Employer's contributions to be reported and paid to the Tax Administration

 The guidance below is intended for all business enterprises, organisations and other bodies that have employees.

 Employers must withhold taxes in advance through a withholding system.
 Amounts payable to an individual taxpayer as wages or as nonwage compensation are subject to withholding, and the tax card is designed to give you instructions as to what rate of withholding to apply.
 If a person who works for you does not present a card or proof of registration in the Prepayment Register, you must withhold tax at the rate of 60 percent.

-Amounts payable to a company/organization (limited-liability company (Oy), cooperative society, association, foundation) or to a consortium (partnership, limited partnership, shipping company) as nonwage compensation are subject to withholding at the rate of 13% unless the beneficiary is registered in the Prepayment Register.
-If the work is carried out by a person who is self-employed, withholding must be applied as instructed on his or her tax card.
+If the work is done by a self-employed individual (Finnish "toiminimi"), tax must be withheld according to the individual's tax card.
 For any self-employed people who fail to present a card, tax must be withheld at the rate of 60 percent.
 VAT should not be included when calculating the amount of withholding.